mikael-nilsson-github/micrograd-engine/README.md

-Some boilerplate code to get you started with backpropagation with reverse-mode autodiff.
+Some boilerplate code in Rust to get you started with backpropagation (reverse-mode autodiff).
 The code contains the four basic examples that Andrej Karpathy works with in his video: https://www.youtube.com/watch?v=VMj-3S1tku0